 Initiation: January 17, 2019

-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company Fanhua, Inc. (“FANH”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 We or our clients may be short shares of FANH, and, for this reason, there might be a conflict of interest.

 In a major restructuring last year, Fanhua claimed to have sold its P&C division.
 Actually, the company simply robbed public shareholders.
 It gave 11 of the 19 companies targeted for sale to a Fanhua executive and misreported the transfers as a sale to a third party.
 The remaining companies are either mere shells or were transferred to a company we suspect is related to Fanhua executives.